 Pills and beer chase away fears.”

-It was short and sweet.
-The crowd didn’t know whether to cheer or just think about it.
+It’s short and sweet.
+The crowd doesn’t know whether to cheer or just think about it.

-We played it again, making sure they got the message.
+We play it again, making sure they got the message.
 No regrets.

 “There they go again.
 They’ve been worst friends since kindergarten.
 Here’s a song about how Michael finally stood up to Robby.”